elevate0123/CSE/06 Sociology/IGNOU MSO/MSO 03 Crisp Notes - Sociology of Development.md

 #### **Introduction**

 The **Modernization Paradigm** was the dominant theory of development in the 1950s and 1960s, heavily influenced by both functionalist sociology and Cold War politics.
 It conceptualized development as a **linear, evolutionary process** through which "traditional" societies would progressively transform into "modern" Western-style societies.
-It argued that the primary barriers to development were **internal** to these traditional societies—their cultural values, social structures, and lack of capital.
-The solution, therefore, was to adopt Western values, institutions, and economic aid.
+It argued that the primary barriers to development were **internal** to these traditional societies—their **cultural values, social structures, and lack of capital**.
+The solution, therefore, was to adopt **Western values, institutions, and economic aid**.

 #### **1. Core Tenets of Modernization Theory**